Research

 Abstract:

-Effect of Total Tax on Employer Startups
+Effect of Total Taxes Increase on Employer Startups

-Effect of Total Incentives on Employer Startups
+Effect of Total Incentives Increase on Employer Startups

 1. Targeted Poverty Alleviation and Unincorporated Entrepreneurship: Evidence from China